Chakra: New Age

 In Anatomy of the Spirit (1996), Caroline Myss described the function of chakras as follows: "Every thought and experience you've ever had in your life gets filtered through these chakra databases.
 Each event is recorded into your cells...".
 The chakras are described as being aligned in an ascending column from the base of the spine to the top of the head.
 New Age practices often associate each chakra with a certain colour.
-In various traditions, chakras are associated with multiple physiological functions, an aspect of consciousness, a classical element, and other distinguishing characteristics; these do not correspond to those used in ancient Indian systems.
+In various traditions, each chakra is associated with a physiological functions, an aspect of consciousness, and a classical element; these do not correspond to those used in ancient Indian systems.
 The chakras are visualised as lotuses or flowers with a different number of petals in every chakra.

 The chakras are thought to vitalise the physical body and to be associated with interactions of a physical, emotional and mental nature.
-They are considered loci of life energy or prana (which New Age belief equates with shakti, qi in Chinese, ki in Japanese, koach-ha-guf in Hebrew, bios in Greek, and aether in both Greek and English), which is thought to flow among them along pathways called nadi.
+They are considered loci of life spiritual energy or prana, which is thought to flow among them along pathways called nadi.
 The function of the chakras is to spin and draw in this energy to keep the spiritual, mental, emotional and physical health of the body in balance.

 Rudolf Steiner considered the chakra system to be dynamic and evolving.
-He suggested that this system has become different for modern people than it was in ancient times and that it will, in turn, be radically different in future times.
-Steiner described a sequence of development that begins with the upper chakras and moves down, rather than moving in the opposite direction.
-He gave suggestions on how to develop the chakras through disciplining thoughts, feelings, and will.
-According to Florin Lowndes, a "spiritual student" can further develop and deepen or elevate thinking consciousness when taking the step from the "ancient path" of schooling to the "new path" represented by Steiner's The Philosophy of Freedom.
+He suggested that this system has become different for modern people than it was in ancient times and that it will, in turn, be radically different in future.